DVPDEVS/all.mathematics/README.md

 | `Float128H`  |     2 + 24 + 4 + 24 + 12 + 28 + 28 = 200 B |       exponent raw + exponent overhead + int raw + int overhead + uint raw + instance overhead + uint overhead |

 Note that this is in bytes, and assumes the highest amount if theres a range of possibilities.
-The realistic memory usage will later be measured with CPython.
+The realistic memory usage will later be measured with pympler.
 Until then, these amounts should be assumed.